yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 }}}

-== Addendum: scripts ==
+== Example Scripts ==
-Using just the iptables command in the ip-up and ip-down script returns error code 127, which basicly means the command failed.
-Using the full name /usr/sbin/iptables in stead of it's short name works fine.
-I also added some logging to /var/log/ppp.

-* Notes:
- 1. There is no iptables command that allows ""incoming"" connections in these scripts, feel free to add it
+These example scripts show how to configure ''iptables'' rules when a tunnel comes up or goes down.

+Several things to note about the scripts:
+ 1. the ''iptables'' and ''route'' commands were entered in full path format, if this isn't done the scripts silently fail with a 127 exit code reported by ''pppd'',
+ 1. logging is done to to `/var/log/ppp` using ''echo'',
+ 1. incoming connections aren't enabled, add ''iptables'' rules if you need them,
- 2. You will probably have to change the 10.0.0.0/8 remote subnet
+ 1. change the 10.0.0.0/8 remote subnet according to your needs.

- 3. I'm not used to programming shell scripts, so any improvments are welcome: loops, shared headers (you know, like C/C++ header files)
+Improvements are welcome.

 === /etc/ppp/ip-up ===
 {{{